tronprotocol/pm/SR Meetings/SR Meeting 03.md

 - Sakary

-    We added 2 TVM instructions in this TIP to support freezing related operations in TVM.
+    TIP-157 added 2 TVM instructions to support freezing related operations in TVM.
 The adding of the 2 instructions allows smart contracts to get resources from the staking mechanism.
 This means, from now on, smart contracts will be able to get and delegate resources to others.

     (Sample code displaying)